mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **SHIP-BASED COMPUTERS** The computers used on spacecraft to calculate jump travel and combat solutions are much more powerful than those typically found planetside and can run much more sophisticated software.
 These are covered on page 161 and in detail within High Guard.

-Computer Terminal: This is a ‘dumb’ terminal with only limited processing power.
-It serves as an interface to a more powerful computer such as a ship’s computer or planetary network.
+Computer Terminal: This is a 'dumb' terminal with only limited processing power.
+It serves as an interface to a more powerful computer such as a ship's computer or planetary network.
 Terminals range in size depending on their control method – a holographic display terminal can be much smaller than one with a physical keyboard and screen.
 These terminals are treated as Computer/0.

 ITEM TL MASS COST Computer Terminal 7 2 Cr200

-Portable Computer: A portable computer is a computer system with considerable processing power, yet able to be easily carried – in today’s world, this covers laptops and tablets of all sizes.
+Portable Computer: A portable computer is a computer system with considerable processing power, yet able to be easily carried – in today's world, this covers laptops and tablets of all sizes.
 It is more powerful than a computer terminal and can be used without access to a network.

 TL PROCESSING MASS COST TL7 Computer/0 5kg Cr500 TL8 Computer/1 2kg Cr250 TL9 Computer/1 1kg Cr100 TL10 Computer/2 0.5kg Cr500 TL11 Computer/2 0.5kg Cr300 TL12 Computer/3 0.5kg Cr1000 TL13 Computer/4 0.5kg Cr1500 TL14 Computer/5 0.5kg Cr5000